The contraceptive injection

 At a glance: the contraceptive injection

-- The injection lasts for eight, 12 or 13 weeks (depending on the type), so you don't have to think about contraception every day or every time you have sex.
+- It lasts for 8 or 13 weeks (depending on which injection you have) so you don't have to think about contraception every day or every time you have sex during this period.

-- It can be useful for women who might forget to take the contraceptive pill every day.
+- It's very useful for women who find it difficult to remember to take a pill at the same time every day.

 - It can be useful for women who can't use contraception that contains oestrogen.